HIP-1195: Hiero hooks and an application to allowances

 /**

-* Once a hook is installed, its id.
+* Once a hook is created, its full id.

 */